McLarenCollege/foundations_public/anagrams.md

 Write a function that accepts two strings and checks whether the first string is an anagram of the second string.
 If yes, the function   returns true , else it returns false.
 The case(upper/lower)of the character does not matter.

 Hint : Use toLowerCase()/ toUpperCase() methods

-For eg.

 ```js
   function isAnagram(str1,str2){